 Its hall also hosts various trade shows and exhibitions throughout the year.

-Find tickets to sports events being held in the capital:
+Find tickets to local sports events: